 You’re much more likely to survive a truck accident when using safety measures like airbags and seatbelts.
 Unfortunately, the sheer force of these collisions can lead to injuries caused by these devices.
 Airbag deployment can cause concussions, and seatbelts can cause injuries to the shoulder or torso.

 Unfortunately, crashes involving commercial motor vehicles are more likely to result in a fatality.
 The massive force of the impact, potential for fire, and other factors greatly increase the risk for catastrophic or fatal injury.
-West Virginia law, therefore, considers such incidents as “wrongful death,” and the victim’s family could be eligible pursue a claim on the deceased’s behalf.
+West Virginia law, therefore, considers such incidents as “wrongful death,” and the victim’s family could be eligible pursue a wrongful death claim on the deceased’s behalf.

 The second leading cause of truck crashes is equipment failure.
-This is a broad category that can include mistakes in manufacturing (such as defective tires prone to blowout) to maintenance.
+This is a broad category that can include mistakes in manufacturing (such as defective parts, like tires prone to blowout) to maintenance.
 These failures can be a simple matter of oversight (failing to check tire pressure or adjust brakes) or gross misconduct (removing front brakes to go faster, but leads to jackknifing).
 Some of the most common types of equipment failure include:

 The liable party for a trucking accident in West Virginia is the one legally responsible for paying damages.
 The liable party is the person or entity that caused the trucking accident due to his or her negligence.
 Many cases involve more than one liable party sharing fault for the incident, such as a trucking company for improperly training the driver and a product manufacturer for producing bad brakes.
 The following parties could all be potential defendants in a truck accident claim:

-Federal law holds trucking companies responsible for their trucks and drivers, even if the drivers are independent contractors and the company leases trucks from other owners.
+Federal law holds trucking companies responsible for their tractor-trailer trucks and drivers, even if the drivers are independent contractors and the company leases trucks from other owners.
 Trucking companies will be vicariously liable for the actions of their employees, such as negligent drivers or cargo loaders.
 The company will also be liable for its own acts of negligence, such as pressuring drivers to meet deadlines or failing to adequately maintain its fleet.

 If the large truck experienced part failure that stems from lack of proper vehicle maintenance, the owner of the truck and/or the leasing company could then be held liable.
-The vehicle’s owner is the party with the duty to maintain the truck according to accepted industry standards.
+The vehicle’s owner is the party with the duty to maintain the truck according to accepted trucking industry standards.
 This includes daily inspections and repairs.
 Anything less could make the truck unsafe for operation.

 Defective truck parts such as bad brakes or tires that blow out too easily can come down to manufacturer liability.
 Product manufacturers have a duty to test and ensure the safety of their vehicle parts before releasing them to market.
 Truck parts with design defects, manufacturing errors, or marketing flaws can be unreasonably dangerous to install on large trucks.
 Part malfunctions during trips can cause fatal traffic accidents.

 The FMCSA (Federal Motor Carrier Safety Administration) presides over the commercial truck and bus industry in America.
 The FMCSA enacts regulations that all trucking companies must obey.
-These regulations set standards for all aspects of the industry, from how heavy large trucks can be to the actions drivers must take each day to ensure the safety of road trips.
+These regulations set standards for all aspects of the trucking industry, from how heavy large trucks can be to the actions drivers must take each day to ensure the safety of road trips.

 Large trucks and buses have something called a No Zone, or dangerous blind spots.
-Truck accidents are more likely to occur if a passenger vehicle is driving in the truck’s No Zone, because the truck driver cannot see the smaller car.
+Trucking accidents are more likely to occur if a passenger vehicle is driving in the truck’s No Zone, because the truck driver cannot see the smaller car.
 No Zones are on all sides of a truck and bus.
 Other drivers should stay at least 30 feet from the back of a truck, 20 feet from the front, one lane away from the truck’s left side, and two lanes away from the truck’s right side.
 This will keep the vehicle out of the truck’s No Zone.

 If you must pass through a No Zone, do so quickly.
 Avoid hovering in a dangerous blind spot for longer than is necessary.
-Never pass a large truck on its right side, as the driver will not be able to see you most of the time.
+Never pass a large truck on its right side; the driver will not be able to see you most of the time.
 Do not force a large truck to slam on its brakes, as the truck cannot stop as quickly.
 As a rule of thumb, if you can’t see the truck or bus driver’s mirrors, the driver can’t see you.
-Avoid No Zones as much as possible to reduce your risk of a truck accident.
+Avoid No Zones as much as possible to reduce your risk of a truck wreck.